 It is one of the most known tourist spots in the country.
 Koh Samui is a place of mountainous rainforests, beaches and sunsets.
 There is a number of spas and temples including the famous Wat Phra Yai and its 12 meters tall Big Buddha.
 Koh Samui is one of the major scuba destinations in Thailand.

-Top traditional Thai food
+Top Best Traditional Thai food In Thailand

 When in Thailand then you must go for these top authentic Thai recipes while journeying between Bangkok and Chiang Mai or hopping from Phuket.
 From restaurants on Sukhumvit Road to the beach-side tables, you can find these traditional foods in Thailand-